top of page

 Organization of different cell types and the extracellular matrix (ECM) into an intact tissue architecture is essential for tissue renewal and differentiation and can function as barrier to disease onset.
 Precise interactions between the different tissue components are needed to maintain tissue homeostasis, and alterations in this interplay can lead to complications in tissue regeneration or to hypertrophy and cancer.

 We investigate how the composition and dynamics of ECM are regulated during tissue development and how they are altered during tumorigenesis.
-We are especially interested in understanding the role of ECM in breast cancer initiation.
+We are especially interested in understanding the role of ECM and the tumor microenvironment (TME) in breast cancer initiation and progression.

-We use organotypic models of human and mouse mammary epithelium and various imaging techniques to record the dynamic changes in ECM composition.
+We use organotypic models of human and mouse mammary epithelium and various imaging techniques from live cell imaging to spatial approaches to record the dynamic changes in ECM and TME composition.
+We are also developing novel, animal-free hydrogel-based 3D culture methods to investigate normal and malignant growth.

 Our research is supported by Jane and Aatos Erkko Foundation, Sigrid Juselius Foundation, Finnish Cultural Foundation and Jalmari and Rauha Ahokas Foundation.